ericduran/blog/_posts/2013-5-31-angular-html5Mode-with-yeoman.md

 ---

 HTML5 Mode in [AngularJS](http://angularjs.org) is awesome, you should use it.
-The one issue people run into is that you end up having a lot of 404 when a user tries to refresh at an unknow path.
+The one issue people run into is that you end up having a lot of 404 when a user tries to refresh at an unknown path.

 This is mainly because your AngularJS routes aren't actual html pages.
 An example would be if you have a route in your angular app to /create-order.
 This url works fine if you